 This post may contain affiliate links.
 For more information, see our privacy policy.

-When I was thinking about creating a new chocolate cake recipe, I looked at lots of different options but, when I remembered our recipe for The BEST, Easiest Chocolate Cupcakes...
+When I was thinking about creating a new chocolate cake recipe, I looked at lots of different options, but when I remembered our recipe for The BEST, Easiest Chocolate Cupcakes...
 EVER, I knew I didn't have to look any further.
 The name says it all, they really are the BEST and easiest chocolate cupcakes.
-I surmised that the recipe would also work well for a cake so all that was left was to crank up the oven, mixing bowls and ingredients.
+I surmised that the recipe would also work well for a cake, so all that was left was to crank up the oven, mixing bowls, and ingredients.

 Everyday ingredients